lagoon-examples/drupal-base/README.md

 request is often a better solution), you can do so with the [composer-patches](https://github.com/cweagans/composer-patches) plugin.

-To add a patch to drupal module foobar insert the patches section in the extra section of composer.json:
+To add a patch to drupal module `foobar`, insert the `patches` section in the `extra` section of composer.json:

 ```json
 "extra": {